Health Promotion & Education

 Undergraduate students who wish to complete a complementary degree in another department (ex.
 ESS, PRT, Family and Consumer Studies, etc.) may still receive a health education minor, which covers the areas of public health, positive behavior change, and healthy lifestyles.
 The department also offers a school health minor for those pursuing a teaching major in other disciplines.

-It is my role as Department Chair to see that the needs of our faculty and students are met to the best of our ability in addition to making your experience challenging, rewarding and fun.
+It is my role as Director to see that the needs of our faculty and students are met to the best of our ability in addition to making your experience challenging, rewarding and fun.
 It is my belief that if we are not having fun, it is not learning.
-Please feel free to email, call or meet with me if you have problems, concerns or just want to talk about how much you enjoyed a class or activity.
-My job is to serve the students, faculty and staff (don’t tell the Dean, he still thinks I work for him).
+Please feel free to e-mail, call or meet with me if you have problems, concerns or just want to talk about how much you enjoyed a class or activity.
+My job is to serve the students, faculty and staff.
 Please let me know how we are meeting your needs.